aliyun/alibabacloud-observability-mcp-server/README_EN.md

 ### Endpoint Overrides and Global Settings (SLS/ARMS)

-You can override service endpoints per region at startup.
+You can override service endpoints per region at startup via CLI only.
 The server logs the effective region/endpoint and its source (explicit/mapping/template) when a client is created.

 - SLS endpoint overrides (CLI)
 ```